-Maintaining a good supply of water at your campsite saves on multiple trips to the tap or water source, and is essential for remote area camping where access to reliable drinking water is unpredictable.
+Maintaining a good supply of water at your campsite saves on multiple trips to the tap or other source, and is essential when staying in remote areas.
 For this you will need:

 - If you want to be self sufficient, a water tank or bladder

-Many campgrounds don't provide dishwashing facilities, so you will generally need the necessary items in your camping setup for the times when you need them.
-Listed below is all you really need to clean dishes after a meal:
+Many campgrounds don't provide dishwashing facilities, so you will generally need the necessary items for the times when you need them.
+As well as hot water, listed below is all you really need to clean dishes after a meal: